 Often, when building out a new plan, it’s tempting to follow the best practices, the next practices, the “bleeding-edge” practices that other organizations are doing.
-One of the best things about variable pay plans is that they are variable.
-So how do you know how to build the right variable pay plan?
+One of the best things about incentive pay plans is that their costs are variable.
+So how do you know how to build the right bonus plan?

 Consider the needs of your organization, your organizational culture, your business goals and objectives, and the makeup of your workforce.
 As we go through each of these five tips, think about how your organization’s unique circumstances can point to the right way of designing the plan you need.